bank8426/mern-thinkboard/README.md

 - React Router v7 (declarative mode) - Page router
 - Tailwind CSS v4 - CSS framework
 - daisyUI v5 - Collection of CSS class names as Tailwind plugin
-- Lucide React - Icon library for React (Actually, they have multiple package to support different frontend that you use)
+- Lucide React - Icon library for React (Actually, they have different package to support different frontend that you use)
 - Axios - Promise based HTTP client for frontend

 ## <a name="features">Features</a>